keiaos-gaming/ESO_bot/README.txt

   -Make sure token and prefix are on separate lines, your config.txt should look like this:
         token = your token here
         prefix = !
-  -After saving config.txt, find and run eso_bot.exe -Files created for raids will be put in \Debug\raids\
+  -After saving config.txt, find and run eso_bot.exe in Debug folder -Files created for raids will be put in \Debug\raids\
   -Delete example.txt in raids folder